What to Read Next

 Gene Therapy’s Suspenseful Story

 Gene therapy has faced challenges since its emergence in the 1980s.
-It has the potential to be a game changer for patients with genetic disorders that have no known cures, because it promises to cure the diseases by fixing defective genes instead of treating symptoms.
+It has the potential to be a game changer for patients with genetic disorders that have no known cure, because it promises to cure the diseases by fixing defective genes instead of treating symptoms.
 When seen through the lens of the three uncertainties, however, it’s clear that the path to disruption is a steep climb.

 Early attempts in gene therapy development proved ineffective, and some clinical trials led to severe patient side effects and deaths, raising questions about the time and resources required to bring this innovation to market.
 The business model for gene therapy is also unsettled.
 Because the treatments can mean a permanent cure or less frequent treatments than prevailing methods, calculating pricing and insurance reimbursements has proved difficult.
 Companies have discussed several business models, including a pay-per-treatment approach, payments spread over a fixed time line, or a pay-for-performance model in which payments are halted if the treatments have stopped working.3 Gene therapy also confronts significant ecosystem uncertainty.
 Treatments need to be administered by trained physicians in specialized settings, and they need to be reimbursed by insurance plans.
 But the availability of trained physicians, gene therapy facilities, and insurance plans that provide coverage is difficult to establish.